 Last year, Sirait and Hanim, (2022) conducted a study that discussed how to increase student vocabulary proficiency and to find out the effect of vocabulary through the use of Twitter and Instagram multimedia.
 This observation aligns with the prior research by Barus and Tampubolon, (2022), where it was noted that a significant number of students feel reluctant to engage in classroom activities due to vocabulary deficiencies.
 During the presentation, the researcher used an observation sheet and a questionnaire to record the active and serious study and learning.
 The findings indicated that as learning progresses, students become more involved and serious.
-Based on the collected data from observation sheets and questionnaires, the students were found to be engaged and excited about getting vocabulary with social media like Instagram multimedia improved students.
+Based on the collected data from observation sheets and questionnaires, the students were found to be engaged and excited about getting vocabulary through the use of social media like Instagram and Twitter.
+The study's findings demonstrated how greatly Twitter and Instagram multimedia improved students.